proycon/LaMachine/CONTRIBUTING.md

 ## LaMachine Architecture

-LaMachine consists of installation and configuration recipes for [Ansible](https://ansible.org).
+LaMachine consists primarily of installation and configuration recipes for [Ansible](https://ansible.org).
 These recipes are called *playbooks* by Ansible, or more specifically they are called *roles* when used in a modular fashion as we do.
 Roles are defined in a simple [YAML syntax](http://docs.ansible.com/ansible/latest/YAMLSyntax.html) in combination with a powerful [templating language](http://docs.ansible.com/ansible/latest/playbooks_templating.html).